scott cunningham

 Component Weight Description

 Problem Sets (4) 40% Four applied data analysis assignments using real-world datasets.
-Due Wednesdays at 11:59pm via Gradescope.
+Due Thursdays at 11:59pm via Gradescope.

 Midterm Exams (2) 40% Two in-class exams (no notes, no computers).